aws-samples/multiple-account-cdk-cicd-pipeline/README.md

 *Note:* To deploy application without pipeline locally, change `cdk.json` line 2 from `"app": "npx ts-node --prefer-ts-exts cdk/bin/pipeline.ts",` to `"app": "npx ts-node --prefer-ts-exts cdk/bin/api.ts",`

+`aws iam attach-role-policy --role-name $PIPELINE_ROLE  --policy-arn $POLICY_ARN` `cdk bootstrap --trust $PIPELINE_ACCOUNT_ID --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess aws://$SECONDRY_ACCOUNT_ID/us-west-2`
 Deploy pipeline manually one time: `cdk deploy`

-`aws iam attach-role-policy --role-name $PIPELINE_ROLE  --policy-arn $POLICY_ARN` `cdk bootstrap --trust $PIPELINE_ACCOUNT_ID --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess aws://$SECONDRY_ACCOUNT_ID/us-west-2`
+Cacnel execution of pipeline
+Set Env Var `` in CodeBuild step
+In source account, add ability to assume cdk roles created by bootstrap command to policy used for cross account access In source account, add policy to role used to build and deploy that was created when the pipeline was deployed Create ssm param `rds-password-secret-arn` for arn to secret manager entry with db pwd secret (In account 1)